TriggersTriggers

 The trigger definition looks similar to the task definition — it contains an id, a type, and additional properties related to the specific trigger type.

-The workflow below will be automatically triggered every day at 10 AM, as well as anytime when the first_flow finishes its execution.
+The workflow below is automatically triggered every day at 10 AM, as well as anytime when the first_flow finishes its execution.
 Both triggers are independent of each other.

 yaml